-Note: A candidate can appear in either Physics or Theoretical Computer Science subject, but not both.
+Note: candidates can appear for only one subject either Physics or Theoretical Computer Science.

 Scientist Post in Research Institute.

-Universities jobs as faculty or research associate in physics department.
+Universities' jobs as faculty or research associates in the physics department.

-Work as a technology expert in reputed organization.
+Work as a technology expert in a reputed organization.

 Become a writer and publish your scientific journals